claireluchen/CCC-Solutions/README.md

 # Contests
 Here are some solutions to CCC, written in either Java or C++.
-All of the solutions have received full points during the contests.
+All of the solutions have received full points.

 Past contest problems for CCC can be found here: https://cemc.uwaterloo.ca/contests/past_contests.html#ccc